Direct la conținutul principal

 • The information about Seller and Buyer (or alternatively owner of the goods in the case consignment does not involve commercial transaction) for goods with the final destination in the European Union.

-Adequate descriptions of goods in a plain language and precise enough for the customs authorities to be able to identify the goods, is also very important.
+Adequate descriptions of goods in a plain language and precise enough for the customs authorities to be able to identify the goods, is imperative.
 Please consult the ‘Unacceptable goods descriptions guidance’ available at Import Control System 2 - Release 1 (europa.eu).

 It is thus very important that Declarants ensure that all required information is obtained from their clients.